avijendr/jqGrid4Java/README.md

 jqGrid4Java
 ===========

-<strong>jqGrid4Java</strong> is a simple Java tag library which can be used for building jqGrid based tables from server side or client side data.
+<strong>jqGrid4Java</strong> is a simple Java tag library which can be used for building jqGrid based tables using server side or client side data.
 The data can be JSON or XML format.
-This library can vbe easily integrated into Spring mvc, struts2 or pretty much any JEE based frameworks.
+This library can be easily integrated into Spring mvc, Struts2 or pretty much any JEE based frameworks.

 <h4>Features:</h4>
 <br/>